 Right-of-Use Assets and Liabilities

 The Company has signed several lease agreements, with the largest being for its office and manufacturing facility in the Rochester, New York area under an operating lease that commenced October 3, 2015 and expires on October 3, 2020.
 This lease has an original five-year term with an option by the Company to renew for two additional three-year terms at pre-agreed to lease rates.
-As of January 2020, we have given formal notice of our intent to exercise the first of two renewal terms, extending our current lease expiration date to October 3, 2023.
-This renewal term is included in our right-to-use asset and liability as of December 31, 2019 as the renewal option for our current leased facility is reasonably certain.
-Operating lease costs under the operating leases totaled $572,767, $462,711 and $461,246 for the years ended December 31, 2019, 2018 and 2017, respectively.
+This renewal term is excluded from our right-to-use asset and liability as of March 31, 2019 as the renewal option for our current leased facility is not reasonably certain.

 As none of our leases provide an implicit interest rate, we use our incremental borrowing rate to determine our discount rate at lease inception based upon the information available at commencement in determining the present value of lease payments.
-As of December 31, 2019, the weighted average discount rate was 4.5% and the weighted average remaining lease term was 3.7 years.
+As of March 31, 2019, the weighted average discount rate

 Tabular disclosure for lessee's operating leases.
 Includes, but is not limited to, description of lessee's operating lease, existence and terms of renewal or purchase options and escalation clauses, restrictions imposed by lease, such as those concerning dividends, additional debt, and further leasing, rent holidays, rent concessions, or leasehold improvement incentives and unusual provisions or conditions.